milton65/JHTPCh7/README.md

 # JHPTCh7
-Let's look at the SalesCommissions.java file in particular
+Let's look at the SalesCommissions.java file in particular.